-Circle Food Store has been serving the 7th ward and downtown community for over a century.
-The grocery, damaged during Hurricane Katrina, is currently undergoing a 7 million dollar renovation and is scheduled to open in the winter of 2013.
-The 7th ward and much of downtown New Orleans lack a supermarket, which means residents can only find groceries at convenience stores or by traveling several miles by car.
-This often leads to poor food choices, which result in long term health problems for neighborhood residents.
-The owner of the store, Dwayne Boudreaux, and several other social activists worked to bring back Circle Food Store - a project which incorporates local jobs, health education for the community, and support for local growers.
+Circle Food Store has been serving the 7th Ward and downtown community for over a century.
+The grocery, damaged during Hurricane Katrina, underwent a 7 million dollar renovation and re-opened in the winter of 2014.
+Before Circle Food’s reopening, the surrounding neighborhoods had inadequate access to fresh food, which means residents could only find groceries at convenience stores or by traveling several miles by car.
+This lack of options often leads to poor food choices, which result in long-term health problems for neighborhood residents.
+The owner of the store, Dwayne Boudreaux, and several other social activists worked to bring back Circle Food Store--a project that incorporates local jobs, health education for the community, and support for local growers.

-The Tulane City Center is proud to have played a small role in a large effort by Mr Boudreaux as well as many community members, financiers, builders, and New Orleans design professionals.
-We are looking forward to the comeback of the ‘one stop shop’!
+The Tulane City Center is proud to have played a small role in an enormous and ultimately successful undertaking by Mr. Boudreaux as well as many community members, financiers, builders, and New Orleans design professionals.